Mark Howard (footballer, born September 1986)

 Born in Southwark, London, Howard was part of Arsenal's youth team, but having failed to make the step up to the senior squad he departed for Cardiff City.
 He moved to Scotland, with spells at St Mirren and Aberdeen, before moving back to England to play for Blackpool, Sheffield United (for whom he holds the club's consecutive clean-sheet record of eight games) and Bolton Wanderers.
 He returned to Blackpool in 2018 and remained there for two years, during which he had a loan spell at Salford City.
 He has since had spells at Scunthorpe United, Carlisle United and Wrexham.

+He acquired the nickname "Chomp" from John Potter while playing for St Mirren when he sat next to another player nicknamed "Champ".

 Career

 Early career

 Howard started his career with Arsenal, but he never made an appearance for the first team, although he was an unused substitute during the 2005 FA Community Shield.
 He was loaned to Scottish Premier League club Falkirk in January 2006, for whom he made eight appearances.
 After his loan period ended in the summer, Howard was released by Arsenal.